 Presentation of the Awards

-The presentation of these awards takes place in September at a ceremony at Parliament House, Brisbane.
+The presentation of these awards will take place on Friday 15 September 2023 at a ceremony at Parliament House, Brisbane.
 The successful students receive their awards sometimes from the Governor of Queensland or if the Governor is unavailable from another prominent Queenslander.

 Successful students may travel from all over Queensland to attend this function, with family and friends.
 Members of the Association and other distinguished guests from the youth and education sectors will also be invited to attend the function.
 It is always a very dignified and impressive occasion.

 Further information can be obtained from the Secondary Schools Citizenship Coordinator – Geoff Cowles OAM;

 - SSCA 2022 Winners

 - SSCA 2019 Winners